ephel-lang/ephel/README.md

 ### Reduction implementation sketch

-Each scoped Ambient process is in charge on performing embedded action and function application on presence of events.
+Each scoped Ambient process is in charge of performing embedded action and function application on the presence of events.

-So, with this minimal representation each Ambient is able to perform `in`, `out` and `open` with or without an objective move.
+So, with this minimal representation, each Ambient can perform `in`, `out` and `open` with or without an objective move.

-Functions are not represented in remote processes because the event used for its reduction is manage by the surrounding ambient.
+Functions are not represented in remote processes because the event used for its reduction is managed by the surrounding ambient.

 #### Message movement using objective ambient action